ImtiazVision/imtiazvision/README.md

 > Perspective is important since it determines our fate.

+> Intelligence is the ability to learn a model of the world so that we can build an internal model in our heads that represents the structure of everything we know around us.
+For example, this is a table, that's a coffee cup, and that's a gooseneck lamp etc. - Jeff Hawkins

 > Ideas should be introduced through empathic mirroring rather than being taught.

 > Passion in what we do will motivate those around us by making an upfront promise while displaying genuine passion about what we are addressing.